nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/nrl_error_guidance.md

     |---------|--------------|----------|------------|---------------|-----------|
     |400|error|invalid|MISSING_OR_INVALID_HEADER|There is a required header missing or invalid|fromASID HTTP Header is missing|

-- The mandatory `toASID` HTTP Header is missing in the request
+- The mandatory `toASID` HTTP header is missing in the request.

     The table details the HTTP response code, along with the values to expect in the `OperationOutcome` in the response body for this scenario.